MichelleCDjunaidi/clinic-web-app/README.md

 ### Capabilities

 - Allows JWT authenticated login of existing accounts and registration of new accounts, with consultation list tied to each account
+- Accepts new consultation notes using forms
+- Enables search of diagnosis codes by both the code and the description of the disease
 - Stores past consultation notes and displays it in a list, persistent across logins (due to database)
-- Accepts new consultation notes

-See a short demonstration below.
+See a short demonstration below:

 [![ClinicCare Demo](docs/ClinicCare_thumbnail.png)](https://youtu.be/fUeAqqO9jr0)